nualagr/the-lord-of-the-rings-game/README.md

 At this point the API call is made and the relevant information relating to the character on the final card that was matched is written to the *Prize Modal*.
 If the XMLHttpRequest is not successful the error message is written to the *Prize Modal*.
 The *Congratulations Modal* contains the button which calls the *Prize Modal*.
-Once opened the user is presented with the final character's ingame image along with information ranging from the character's height, race, gender, birth, spouse, death, realm, hair-colour and a link to their dedicated page on *The One Wiki to Rule them All*, if one exists.
+Once opened the user is presented with the final character's in-game image along with information ranging from the character's height, race, gender, birth, spouse, death, realm, hair-colour and a link to their dedicated page on *The One Wiki to Rule them All*, if one exists.
 As this information varies from character to character the *removeIfBlank* function within the *getData* function removes any key value pairs that contain an empty string or 'NaN'.
 The user is presented only with the entries that contain data.